qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 .. tip:: **Show Log Messages**

    Since QGIS 1.8 it's possible to track the QGIS messages.
+You can activate
+   |checkbox|:guilabel:`Log Messages` in the menu
+   :menuselection:`Settings --> Panels` and follow the messages in the :guilabel:`General` and :guilabel:`Plugin` tab during loading and operation.

 .. tip:: **Working with the QGIS Layer order**